nebius/nebius-architect-solution-library/kubernetes/terraform/kubernetes-training/README.md

 ## Configuring GPU Environment

 There are two types of gpu environment:
-- "runc" - plain VM image for the GPU nodes, GPU drivers are installed via NVidia gpu-operator, which on one hand insures the latest driver installation, but because installation is performed during deplyment, it result in added time for new node deplyments during autoscaling
+- "runc" - uses plain VM image for the GPU nodes.
+GPU drivers are installed via nvidia gpu-operator, which on one hand insures the latest driver installation, on the other hand it results in added time for new node deplyments during autoscaling
 - "runc_drivers_cuda" - uses images with preinstalled GPU drivers

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->